PERPLEXITY

 In order to gain product feedback on Perplexity and other competitors, we surveyed students at UCLA across 4 user types.
 With 135+ survey respondents and 30+ interviews across 35+ STEM & Humanities majors, we discovered that:

-TEAM BRAINSTORM & IDEATION
+TEAM BRAINSTORM & EARLY IDEATION

 Based on data, we identified themes and brainstormed a range of features, bringing them to discover which resonated most.